KKol21/epimodel_sensitivity/README.md

 # Sensitivity analysis of age-specific vaccination in epidemic modelling
-This repository was created during the making of the Bsc thesis "Sensitivity analysis of age-specific vaccination in epidemic modelling" by K. Kovács and Zs.
-Vizi.
+This repository was created during the making of the Bsc thesis ["Sensitivity analysis of age-specific vaccination in epidemic modelling"](https://drive.google.com/file/d/1ICZ_JTFdJ_zOCKJDFukfIcOrxkguWCFT/view?usp=sharing)(Hungarian) by K. Kovács, Zs.
+Vizi and B. Péter.
 It serves as a starting point for the sensitivity analysis of age-specific vaccination strategies.

 ## Introduction
 The purpose of this project is the sensitivity analysis of a COVID-19 model (or any compartmental model), based on